How to Create Engaging Content that gets your Audience to take Action

 5. Call to Action

-Make sure the summary comes before the Call to Action so that there is nothing distracting them from taking that action!
+Make sure the summary comes before the Call to Action so that there is nothing distracting them from taking that action at the very end!

 So get creating that compelling content and thoroughly enjoy sharing your stories and your expertise, and as always, please do share your thoughts in the comments below.